File and Folder Properties

 Inheritance

 Security privileges set on a folder or project are inherited by default by the files contained within it, allowing you to configure security for all of its contained files at once.
-To create new subfolders, right-click a folder and choose New Folder, then right-click files to Cut and right-click a folder to Paste, or drag files while holding the Shift key on the keyboard.
+To create new subfolders, right-click a folder and choose New Folder, then right-click files to Cut and right-click a folder to Paste, or drag selected files while holding the Shift key on the keyboard.

-The checkboxes in the Security dialog determine whether files inherit privileges from their parent or not:
+The check boxes in the Security dialog determine whether files inherit privileges from their parent or not:

-The Inherit Privileges checkbox determines whether this file or folder inherits privileges from the file or folder containing it.
+The Inherit Privileges check box determines whether this file or folder inherits privileges from the file or folder containing it.
 When a privilege is inherited, a blue information icon appears that you can click to find out where it was set.

 Select Replace Explicitly Set Privileges On Children to make all files and folders contained within this one inherit the privileges you are setting.
-This checkbox takes effect when the dialog is submitted and will not remain checked if you return later, instead it clears any explicitly set privileges on contained files or folders so that they inherit from their parent.
+This check box takes effect when the dialog is submitted and will not remain checked if you return later, instead it clears any explicitly set privileges on contained files or folders so that they inherit from their parent.

 List of Security Privileges